Welcome to the Pindrop Foundation.

 Bill is an ear, nose and throat surgeon with a special interest in ear surgery.
 Along with Ron Goodey, Bill played and integral part in the establishment of New Zealand’s first Cochlear Implant programme.
 Working with a team of dedicated professionals to restore or develop the sense of hearing has easily made this the highlight of Bill’s career in ENT Surgery.

 Paul Dyson has spent over 25 years working in the medical device industry and brings to the Board a long-held commitment to improving the lives of others through the benefits of advanced technologies.
 Paul holds a BSc and a BE(Hons) from the University of Sydney and lives with his wife, Alison, and two children in Auckland.

-Ann Loudon has personal experience of a severe hearing disability, having lost her hearing as a teenager.
+Ann Cooper-Smith has personal experience of a severe hearing disability, having lost her hearing as a teenager.
 Ann received a cochlear implant in 1996, is a successful chartered accountant with her own practice and has two teenage sons.
 When not busy with work and family, Ann enjoys reading, good food and wine, running, snow skiing, movies (preferably sub titled!) and traveling to new places.

 Chloe has seen first-hand how life-changing cochlear implants are for people with severe to profound hearing loss.
 Her husband has profound hearing loss (congenital) and has bilateral cochlear implants.
 His experience is the reason she chose to become an audiologist.
 Chloe has a Master of Audiology from The University of Auckland.
 She is an audiology clinic manager in the private sector in Auckland and has served on the New Zealand Audiological Society Executive Council.
 Chloe is passionate about helping New Zealanders experience the gift of sound.
 She and her husband have two young daughters.